-In this article, I will explain how to connect a solar panel to a battery, step by step.
+In this article, I will explain how to connect a solar panel to a battery step-by-step.

 I will also share a few tips you need to know along the way.

-Step 1: Connect battery to charge controller
+Step 1: Connect the battery to charge controller

-Wiring the battery to the charge controller
+Always connect your battery to the charge controller first.

 You need to keep these wires as short as possible because they will be expensive.